mattw59/unfound/README.md

 In a larger scale codebase, I most likely would document work to be done using other means, such as Gherkin feature files or test code.
 In this codebase, I'm adding to the Github-flavored Markdown list below as I think of things, and marking them as complete when they are done.

-- [ ] include a missions list in a left-side menu
-- [ ] new workers are added when food or housing is available
-- [ ] farms generate resources over time
-- [ ] farms occupy a worker
+- [ ] add mission types beyond resource gathering: build a cabin; have 10 workers, etc
 - [ ] comment my code
 - [ ] build up a more rich list of states and transitions
 - [ ] build up a more interesting list of missions
 - [ ] replace alerts with a popup that doesn't stop actions from processing
+- [ ] namespace all my variables in localstorage
+- [ ] icons for each state type

 - [ ] during a transition, overlay tile with a counting down pie graph
 - [ ] add the ability to pan left/right/up/down